-McMaster-based company takes breakthrough neurotechnology to the U.S.
+McMaster-based company now able to distribute breakthrough neurotechnology in Canada and the U.S.

 VoxNeuro registers with FDA as a medical device establishment, enabling them to distribute their cognitive assessment system to the U.S.